-Unconventional water resources, improved water use efficiency and reducing leakage power co-generation plants makes it possible to harvest energy and transform it to heat and storage.
+Unconventional water resources, such as desalinated water in conjunction with solar power generation, are expected to play a key role in narrowing the water demand-supply gap (Jones et al., 2019).
+From a study conducted in Cyprus, the use of concentrated solar power co-generation plants makes it possible to harvest energy and transform it to heat and storage.
 In this process, the heat released by the turbine and other thermal subsystems can be used to obtain drinking water through desalination (Papanicolas et al., 2016).
 Moreover, an example of desalination combined with the generation of electricity could be the EcoPeace WEN Pilot Project designed to create a regional desalinated water - solar energy community between Israel, Jordan and Palestine that would result in healthy and sustainable regional interdependencies.
 Israel and Palestine would produce desalinated water and sell it to Jordan, while Jordan sells Israel and Palestine renewable energy, thereby enabling each partner to harness its comparative advantage in the production of renewable energy and water (Bromberg et al., 2020).
 Approaches to increase water efficiency, particularly in and close to urban areas, will also be important, but they require a multi-faceted approach that considers factors like population growth, water demand management, infrastructure investment and alternative water sources.
 Reducing water leakage losses and wasteful use is expected to help stabilise water demand in Mediterranean countries (Burak & Margat, 2016).
 Many water scarce countries lose considerable amounts of water in the public supply network.
 This is the case of Italy (leakage losses of 38%), Spain (29%), Cyprus (24%) and Greece (21%).
 Reducing urban leakage makes it possible to save water that can be used for food, energy production or to maintain environmental flows.